USA Importation Info

 Extra Notes

-- ISF Filing – Must be submitted before shipping.
-Affordable online filing options exist.
+• ISF Filing – Must be submitted before shipping.
+Affordable online filing options exist or through your broker.
+This is the customer responsibility.
+We provide the info to do this before shipment.